shifumin/google-calendar-tools-ruby/README.md

 5. Save and try authenticating again

 ### "No credentials found" error
+Run the appropriate authentication script first:
-Run `mise exec -- ruby google_calendar_authenticator.rb` to authenticate first.
+- For Fetcher: `mise exec -- ruby google_calendar_authenticator.rb`
+- For Creator: `mise exec -- ruby google_calendar_creator_authenticator.rb`

 ### "Token file not found" error
-The token file should be at `~/.credentials/calendar-fetcher-token.yaml`.
-Run `mise exec -- ruby google_calendar_authenticator.rb` to create it.
+The token files should be at:
+- Fetcher: `~/.credentials/calendar-fetcher-token.yaml`
+- Creator: `~/.credentials/calendar-creator-token.yaml`

+Run the appropriate authentication script to create them.

 ### "Access denied" or permission errors
-1. Make sure you granted calendar read permission during OAuth setup
+1. Make sure you granted the correct permission during OAuth setup (read-only for Fetcher, write for Creator)
 2. Check that your Calendar ID is correct in `mise.local.toml`
-3. Try re-authenticating by deleting `~/.credentials/calendar-fetcher-token.yaml` and running `mise exec -- ruby google_calendar_authenticator.rb` again
+3. Try re-authenticating by deleting the token file and running the authentication script again

 ### Browser doesn't open automatically
 Copy the URL from the terminal and paste it into your browser manually.